 She joined the UT Southwestern faculty in 2012.

 Dr. Price is a member of several professional organizations, including the American College of Cardiology, the American Heart Association, the American Society of Hypertension, the Texas Medical Association/Dallas County Medical Society, and the American Medical Association.

-In 2019, Dr. Price was named a Texas Monthly Super Doctor Rising Star.
+In 2019 and 2020, Dr. Price was named a Texas Monthly Super Doctor Rising Star.

 Meet Dr. Price

 Angela Price, M.D., uses her specialty training in hypertension to help people reduce their risk of heart disease and stroke.